e10v/tea-tasting/README.md

 - `to_dicts()`: Provides a sequence of dictionaries, each corresponding to a metric.
 - `to_html()`: Generates an HTML table for an easily readable web format.

 The fields in the result vary based on the metric.
-For metrics defined using `SimpleMean` and `RatioOfMeans`, the fields include:
+For metrics defined using `Mean` and `RatioOfMeans`, the fields include:

 - `metric`: The name of the metric.
 - `variant_{control_variant_id}`: The mean value for the control variant.